-Acne is the most common skin condition.
-An estimated 80% of all people between 11 and 30 experiencing outbreaks of acne.1
+Acne is one of the most common skin conditions.
+An estimated 80% of people between the age group of 11 and 30 experience outbreaks of acne.1

-Acne is characterized by the presence of comedones, whiteheads, and blackheads and sometimes pustules, nodules, and cysts.
-It occurs whenhair follicles are clogged with cells and oil from the skin.
+Acne is characterized by the presence of comedones, whiteheads, blackheads, and sometimes pustules, nodules, and cysts.
+It occurs when hair follicles are clogged with cells and oil from the skin.

 To learn more about ashwagandha for acne, continue reading.
 Here’s what we’ll cover in this article.

-Hormonal imbalance, stress, anxiety, late night sleeping or insomnia, intake of high glycemic foods and weak immune systems, all play an important part in causing acne.
+Hormonal imbalance, stress, anxiety, irregular sleep cycle or insomnia, intake of high glycemic foods, and weak immune system, all play an important part in causing acne.
 Let’s take a look at how ashwagandha helps acne.

 Ashwagandha (Withania somnifera) also known as Indian ginseng, helps to fight infections, deters oil plugs from being formed on the skin, and is a natural and healthy way to treat acne scars.2